kgen-protocol/platform-protocol-api-docs/docs/Esport Protocol V1/Esports Protocol.md

 # User Onboarding

-When a player launches the game for the first time the API creates a wallet for the user and deposits with 50 Bonus KCash to enter into on-going tournaments.
+When a player launches the game for the first time the API creates a wallet for the user and deposits with one time welcome bonus (eg. 50 KCash) to enter into on-going tournaments.
 The player can opt-in to link their wallet with their phone number through an OTP validation to take custody of their wallet.
 However this is not a mandatory step during the onboarding.
 The user can opt-in again at the time of redemption.

 ![Image](../../static/Images/Esports/es_03_user_onboard_image18.png)
 <!-- ![Image](../../static/Images/Esports/es_10_KCash_02_iimage7.png)